Action Research/Practitioner Inquiry | Data Collection & Analysis | Evaluation

 Types of Manuscripts

-AERA Open publishes research on educational processes and outcomes, broadly defined.
-Papers can be conducted in a wide range of academic disciplines, including but not limited to psychology, economics, neuroscience, anthropology, and sociology, and can also be interdisciplinary.
+AERA Open publishes research and scholarship on educational processes and outcomes, broadly defined.
+Manuscripts come from a wide range of academic disciplines, including but not limited to anthropology, economics, history, philosophy, psychology, and sociology, and also can be interdisciplinary.
 Submissions can focus on education and learning in any context (e.g., early childhood, after-school, post-secondary) or country provided they are suitably contextualized for AERA’s readership.

-A manuscript can be submitted as a regular article, a special topic article, or a registered report.
+A manuscript can be submitted as a regular article, a special topic article (when there is an open call), or a registered report.

 Special Topic Articles

-AERA Open publishes special topic collections on a range of important interdisciplinary themes related to education.
-See the special topic collections page to view current calls for papers.
+AERA Open publishes special topic collections on a range of important interdisciplinary or methodological themes related to education.
+See the special topic collections page to view recent special topics.
 Note that many special topics require prior approval of an abstract.
+We do not currently accept solicitations for special topics as these are determined by our editorial team.

 For studies with a clear motivating question or hypothesis, pre-registration and the registered report format has four key strengths compared with standard review:

-1. First, the registered report format creates an iterative process of review, in which authors have the opportunity to get feedback from reviewers before collection or analysis of data, thus strengthening the research design at the ideal time in the research process.
+1. First, the registered report format creates an iterative process of review, in which authors receive feedback from reviewers before collection or analysis of data, thus strengthening the research design at the ideal time in the research process.

-2. Second, because protocols are accepted in advance of data being collected, the registered report format provides a greater incentive for researchers to conduct novel, resource-intensive projects (e.g., involving multisite consortia) that would otherwise be too risky to undertake where the publishability of the outcome is contingent on the results (Makel & Plucker, 2014).
+2. Second, because protocols are accepted in advance of data being collected, the registered report format provides a greater incentive for researchers to conduct novel, resource-intensive projects (e.g., involving multisite consortia) that would otherwise might be too risky to undertake (Makel & Plucker, 2014).
 Note that registered reports are equally useful for original research and replications, irrespective of methodology.

-3. Third, the registered report format prevents publication bias (the so-called “file-drawer” problem) by ensuring that editorial decisions are made on the basis of the theoretical importance and methodological clarity of a study, before research outcomes are known.
-See Rosenthal (1979) for more on the “file-drawer” problem.
+3. Third, the registered report format prevents publication bias by ensuring that editorial decisions are made on the basis of the theoretical importance and methodological clarity of a study, before research outcomes are known.

 4. Fourth, for those manuscripts reviewed in this manner, it will reduce common forms of research bias, including p hacking and HARKing (hindsight bias), while still welcoming manuscripts reviewed through the standard publication process after the research and writing are fully completed (Gehlbach & Robinson, 2017; Nosek, Ebersole, DeHaven, & Mellor, 2017; Simmons, Nelson, & Simonsohn, 2011).